waikato-datamining/image-dataset-converter/plugins/to-blue-channel-is.md

   --image_path_rel PATH
-                        The relative path from the annotations to the images directory (default: None) --annotations_only    Outputs only the annotations and skips the base image.
+                        The relative path from the annotations to the images directory (default: None) --background BACKGROUND
+                        The index (0-255) to use for the background (default:
+                        0)
+  --annotations_only    Outputs only the annotations and skips the base image.
                         (default: False)
 ```